 Process optimization methods can help guide those tweaks and improvements.
 With process optimization, the ultimate goal is to help you be more efficient by adjusting certain aspects of your project or business—whether it be operating procedures, equipment and resources management or a control loop—to name a few.

 But before we define process optimization, let’s start by defining a business process.

 A business process is a set of tasks that are executed to deliver a product or service, or simply achieve a business goal.
 There are three types of business processes: management processes, operational processes and supporting processes.

 Gantt charts are an essential tool for any well-oiled machine, and without one, you could be missing visibility into key processes.
-With ProjectManager, a cloud-based work and project management software, you get access to our online Gantt chart so you can plan your optimized processes ahead of time, collaborate with employees, stakeholders, and investors and make adjustments as needed—all in real time.
+With ProjectManager, work and project management software, you get access to our online Gantt chart so you can plan your optimized processes ahead of time, collaborate with employees, stakeholders, and investors and make adjustments as needed—all in real time.
 Get started today for free.

-What is Process Optimization?
+What Is Process Optimization?